 - Jane Doe v.
-Florida Sheriffs Youth Ranches: Mr. Dolce represents a teenaged sex abuse victim who was abused in a residential childcare facility by an adult resident of the facility.
+Florida Sheriffs Youth Ranches: Mr. Dolce represented a teenaged sex abuse victim who was abused in a residential childcare facility by an adult resident of the facility.
 This civil suit against the facility follows a successful criminal prosecution of the abuser, asserting that the facility failed to maintain proper child safety procedures and policies.

 - Rose, Fitzsimons and Davis v.
-The Devereux Foundation, Inc.: Mr. Dolce represents adult survivors in three related lawsuits, asserting child physical and sexual abuse at a licensed therapeutic group home perpetrated by several staff members.
+The Devereux Foundation, Inc.: Mr. Dolce represented adult survivors in three related lawsuits, asserting child physical and sexual abuse at a licensed therapeutic group home perpetrated by several staff members.

 - Hollins v.
 Watchtower Bible and Tract Society of New York, Inc.: Mr. Dolce represented an adult survivor of child sexual abuse against his former church (Jehovah’s Witnesses), resulting in a confidential settlement.